 In this task, diagrams of three graphs - two line graphs and one quadratic graph - are shown.
-Four equations are given: two are linear and two are quadratic, and students are asked to put the correct equation under each graph (part a).
-A table of values for x and y is provided and students are asked which graph it represents (part b).
+Four equations are given: two are linear and two are quadratic, and students are asked to draw a line from each equation to its matching graph (part a) then work out which graph the table of values for x and y represents (part b).